ecg-icas/icas/doc/next/_sources/reference/get-ad.rst.txt

 .. note::

 	This call returns only creative part of the ad.
-CPC and budget are managed separately as part of the campaign.
+CPC and budget are managed separately as part of the campaign membership.

 Caching all ads for a user
 --------------------------